How to Become a Certified Proofreader

 You can take the exam on your computer at home in a private, quiet place with a stable internet connection.

-The test is in PDF, so you need to know how to use the markup tools in (the free) Adobe Acrobat Reader.
+The test is in PDF, so you need to know how to use the markup tools in Adobe Acrobat Reader (the free version).

 You have to download the test, finish it, and upload it within the allotted time frame.